Introduction

 useSignal

-everywhere, state is directly tied to Rust’s type system. - ✅ Callbacks use references to state – Instead of closures capturing state setters, Natrix callbacks take a reference to the state, which better aligns with Rust’s ownership model.
+everywhere, define a struct, thats it. - ✅ Callbacks use references to state – Instead of closures capturing state setters, Natrix callbacks take a reference to the state, which better aligns with Rust’s ownership model.

 Design Goals